ServiceRadar Quickstart

 - OTEL – export traces and metrics toward the OTLP endpoint documented in the OTEL integration page.

-4. Explore the UI
+4. Explore and Query

 - Sign in to the dashboard at

-https://<web-host>and bookmark the SRQL explorer. - Use Tools Pod to sanity check JetStream consumers and CNPG connectivity during debugging.
+- Use Tools Pod to sanity check JetStream consumers and CNPG connectivity during debugging.

 5. Automate Integrations